Educate the next generation of nurses with your online master's in nursing education degree

 WHAT YOU WILL LEARN

-- Teaching critical thinking
+- Teaching critical thinking and clinical decisions

 - Technologies for nursing education and practice